Invest On Your Own, Not Alone

 Partner with a steady hand.
 DIYers can get overly tuned to the media and what's happening in financial markets.
 That can raise anxiety or breed overconfidence, leading to poor decision-making.
 An advisor can stay objective and act as a steadying hand through ongoing review of your advisor-managed portfolio, keeping the big picture in mind to help you stay on course.

 Do-it-yourself investing isn't a sure way to get rich quick or beat the market; however, it can be satisfying, financially and emotionally.
-But it's no replacement for holistic financial planning.
-Speak with your BlueShore Financial advisor, so if you do decide to do some investing on your own, your financial and wealth management plan can be fine-tuned accordingly.
+Just be sure you consider it in your overall financial plan and investment portfolio.